LuisJoseSanchez/ionic-calculator/README.md

-# ionic-calculator
+# Calculator with Ionic

-Calculator with Ionic
+Basic calculator made with Ionic framework.